-GCU Engineering in Grand Canyon University’s College of Science, Engineering and Technology features relevant curricula that follow industry standards and hands-on, project-based learning beginning in the freshman year.
-All students have access to high-end lab and industry standard engineering equipment and professional fabrication shops throughout the program.
-GCU’s engineering programs are led by faculty with extensive real-world experience in government and/or a range of industries, including mobility, biomedical devices, defense and semiconductors.
+GCU Engineering in Grand Canyon University’s College of Engineering and Technology features relevant curricula that follow industry standards and hands-on, project-based learning beginning in the freshman year.
+All students have access to lab and industry standard engineering equipment and professional fabrication shops throughout the program.
+GCU’s engineering programs are led by faculty with extensive and practical experience in government and/or a range of industries, including mobility, biomedical devices, defense and semiconductors.

 Bachelor’s degrees within GCU Engineering include focused areas such as biomedical materials, electronics, mechanical design and robotics.
 Learn more about the engineering degrees GCU offers and how you can get started today.

-Below are examples of the high-end equipment and research opportunities available to GCU engineering students to prepare them for a successful career.
+Below are examples of the equipment and research opportunities available to GCU engineering students can prepare them for a career in the industry.

 - Biomedical Device Development Lab

 - Supports undergraduate research in biomedical device development and medical sector engineering research.

 - Combined Lecture and Lab Classrooms

 - The equipment used in undergraduate instruction includes an SEM (scanning electron microscope), AFM (atomic force microscope), ultrasound machine, x-ray diffractor and CT machine.

 - Prototyping support equipment including an array of 3D printers, CNC machines, laser cutter, plasma cutter and standard industrial tools like mills, lathes and welders.

 - Research and Design Program (RDP) for Undergraduates